This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have a medical condition, such as high blood pressure.

-- You use drugs and alcohol.
+- You use drugs or alcohol during your pregnancy.

 What are the signs and symptoms of intimate partner abuse in pregnancy?